ExpediaDotCom/tesla/specification.md

 ### Nullabilty

-Non-numeric data type values can be null, this include String, Binary, Object and Array.
+Non-numeric data type values can be null.
+This includes String, Binary, Object and Array.
 Numeric types, including boolean, signed and unsigned integer types, float/double, and enum, can NOT be null.
 They always have some value.

 ### Reference